tacuribryan/note-taking-app/README.md

 For a detail instruction on Virtual Environments and Packages [click here](https://docs.python.org/3/tutorial/venv.html)

-## Install Django and Django REST framework using pip
+## Install Django, Django REST framework, and CORS headers using pip

 In the project directory, activate the virtual environment, and then enter the command: